pab1it0/awesome-a2a/README.md

 - [pcingola/a2a_min](https://github.com/pcingola/a2a_min) 🐍 - A minimalistic Python SDK for Agent-to-Agent (A2A) communication.
 Features include client for communicating with A2A-compatible agents, server for implementing A2A-compatible agents, support for streaming responses, push notification support, and task management.

+- [Gatana](https://www.gatana.ai/) ☁️ - An MCP gateway for Agent-to-Agent systems.
+Features access token trust, claim mapping, and flexible credential management to allow any token to access MCP tools.

 ## Contributing

 Your contributions are welcome!
 Please read the [contribution guidelines](CONTRIBUTING.md) before submitting a pull request.